Hey, Can I Get a Little Self-Service Here?

 Let’s face it — users today know firsthand how easy technology can be.
 They understand what is possible based on their own day-to-day experiences with PCs, smartphones, and the internet, so their expectation level is set pretty high.
 The net effect: if users cannot intuitively understand how to use a new IT self-service capability, they will stop using it and the project will go up in flames.
 Along with the promised cost savings.

-We can’t solve all of your self-service IT problems, but LRS can help with one of the major sources of user frustration; namely, the ability to quickly locate and connect to printers anywhere in the enterprise.
+We can’t solve all of your self-service IT problems, but LRS can help with one of the major sources of user frustration; namely, self service printing, the ability to quickly locate and connect to printers anywhere in the enterprise.
 Technology and business changes have created a workplace in which employees may sit at different desks every day of the week.
 With "hoteling/hot-desking” and other alternative workplace arrangements, users need a simple way to locate and print to a nearby device — without constantly calling help-desk support staff.
 IT organizations likewise need a solution that they can easily deploy and administer so information and advertised resources are up to date.
 Both groups must succeed for the business to reap the promised cost savings and productivity gains.

 The LRS “Self-Service Printer Portal” gives users a simple, intuitive way to locate nearby print devices and select the ones they want to add to their desktops.
 Users can easily navigate using floor plan maps or search on metadata (e.g., office location) to find the printer best suited to their needs.
 With a simple click on a printer icon, the appropriate printer driver is seamlessly downloaded, installed, and configured on the user's desktop without any user intervention.